Graham McCamley: Bjelke-Petersen search

-In 1985, McCamley was credited for playing a pivotal role in saving the life of John Bjelke-Petersen, the son of Queensland premier Joh Bjelke-Petersen and future Queensland leader of the Palmer United Party.
+In 1985, McCamley was credited with playing a pivotal role in saving the life of John Bjelke-Petersen, the son of Queensland premier Joh Bjelke-Petersen and future Queensland leader of the Country Party.

 On 4 September 1985, Bjelke-Petersen was working on his property, "Ten Mile", on the Mackenzie River north of Duaringa, Queensland.
 While rounding up some stray cattle, he came off his motorbike and fell down a 15-metre embankment with the motorbike landing on top of him.
-With Bjelke-Petersen missing for hours, a large scale search was organised.
+With Bjelke-Petersen missing for hours, a large-scale search was organised.

 Bjelke-Petersen had recently received a death threat, giving police some reason to believe he may have been kidnapped or met with foul play.

 Police contacted McCamley the night Bjelke-Petersen went missing to ask for assistance.
 McCamley immediately fuelled his private helicopter and left his property "Tartrus" at first light the following morning.
-In 2015, McCamley recalled how he spotted skid marks while he was flying his helicopter along a boundary fence, before locating Bjelke-Petersen's motorbike.
+In 2015, McCamley recalled how he had spotted skid marks while he was flying his helicopter along a boundary fence, before locating Bjelke-Petersen's motorbike.
 Landing his helicopter, McCamley contacted the police to direct them to the scene.
 But despite locating the motorbike and some personal effects, Bjelke-Petersen was not found.
 McCamley then got back into his helicopter to continue searching.

 After a short time in the air, McCamley eventually located Bjelke-Petersen slumped over a log, slipping in and out of consciousness and again alerted the police to his location.
 Bjelke-Petersen had somehow walked to some cattle yards, despite being seriously injured.
-In the accident, he sustained a punctured lung, broken elbow, and broken ribs.
+In the accident, Bjelke-Petersen sustained a punctured lung, broken elbow, and broken ribs.
 He spent several weeks in the intensive care unit at the Rockhampton Base Hospital.